Authing/docs/docs/en/guides/access-control/resource-acl.md

 <LastUpdated/>

 As an administrator, you can**manage and assign resource privileges on the console**.
 Before practicing privilege management and authorization, you need to understand several concepts.

 1. **Application**：As an administrator, you can create an **application**.
-The application is a definition of the application project you are developing in Approw.
-For example, when you are actually developing a "web note" application, you should create a "web note" in Approw application.
+The application is a definition of the application project you are developing in Authing.
+For example, when you are actually developing a "web note" application, you should create a "web note" in Authing application.
-2. **Resources**：You can define some resources in Approw.
+2. **Resources**：You can define some resources in Authing.
 For example, the resources in the "Web Notes" application may include notebooks, note content, authors, and so on.
 3. **User**：You can also directly assign privileges to users.
 You can also divide your users into different groups, roles, and organizations, so that you can manage them when assigning privileges.
 4. **Role**：A role is a group of users, and the users in the role will automatically inherit the authorized privileges of the role.